Welcome to Thought Food.

 Here’s a bit about me:

-I am a writer, small animal veterinarian, and mental health advocate.
+I am a writer, author, small animal veterinarian, mother of two children and a menagerie of pets, and a mental health advocate.

 My last meal would include coffee, wine, chocolate, and cake…not necessarily in that order.